Robustness Quantification for Discriminative Models: a New Robustness Metric and its Application to Dynamic Classifier Selection: Introduction

 While completely removing these sources of uncertainty is impossible by definition, progress has been made in evaluating how reliable an individual prediction is in the field of uncertainty quantification.
 Many different approaches have already been explored \citep{hullermeier2021}, with the attempt of estimating and separating AU and EU among the most popular strategies.
 If successfully done, this allows decision makers to refrain from trusting the outputs of a model in specific circumstances, avoiding the more undesirable repercussions that could come.
 However, properly quantifying EU is rarely feasible from the data used for training alone, since it most often diverges from the true application that a practitioner has in mind.
 Aside from specific situations, some aspects of EU are fundamentally inaccessible in practice.

 A promising alternative to directly estimating EU is using robustness quantification.
 Similarly to uncertainty quantification, earlier work \citep{detavernier2025rob, detavernier2025comb} has demonstrated that robustness quantification can be used to assess the reliability of individual predictions.
-Unlike uncertainty metrics, which aim to quantify the amount of uncertainty that influences the decision, robustness metrics aim to quantify how much uncertainty the model could cope with without changing the decision, thereby sidestepping the problem of estimating the amount of uncertainty there actually is.
+Unlike uncertainty metrics, which aim to quantify the amount of uncertainty that influences the decision, robustness metrics aim to quantify how uncertain one can be about the model while still being able to trust its decision, thereby sidestepping the problem of estimating the amount of uncertainty there actually is.
 Both types of metrics tend to correlate with the accuracy of the predictions, and their relative performance varies with the context.
 Robustness metrics tend to perform best exactly in the contexts where uncertainty is difficult to estimate, such as in the presence of distribution shift, model misspecification, or small data regimes.

 Compared to other applications of the term ``robustness'' in machine learning, one of the differentiating aspects of robustness quantification is that it is an instance-based metric, i.e., it is an assessment of how reliable a specific individual prediction is based on the underlying model and the values of the features used as input.
-It is also different from the notion of adversarial robustness \citep{muhammad2022}, with focuses on perturbing the features and is mainly used in applications with image data.
+It is also different from the notion of adversarial robustness \citep{muhammad2022}, which focuses on perturbing the features and is mainly used in applications with image data.
 Robustness quantification, on the other hand, comes from a notion of perturbing the joint distributions of the trained model, which is more in line with ideas in imprecise probabilities \citep{augustin2014}.